hassmemon/hassmemon/README.md

 - 🔭 I’m currently working on a Budget Tracking app using the MERN stack
 - 🌱 I’m currently learning Data Structures and Algorithms
-- 👯 I play well in teams, looking for my tech pack
+- 👯 I play well in teams, looking for my tech tribe
 - 💬 Ask me about pie recipes, art history, useless paleontology facts